erickyegon/free-gen-ai-bootcamp-2025/README.md

 - Vector Database must store embeddings for efficient semantic search
 - System must implement efficient database querying for real-time interactions
 - Student progress data must be securely stored and synchronized with the main learning record store
+- Properly licensed teaching materials must be stored and indexed for retrieval

 ### 7. Internet Connectivity
 - System must be able to access internet resources when needed